 Georgia Coast Design & Construction has been serving St. Simons Island, Jekyll Island and Sea Island for more than 30 years.
-Known for quality, detail and style in custom homebuilding, Georgia Coast Design & Construction has been selected by Southern Living to represent the lifestyle magazine as its exclusive builder representative in the St. Simons Island and Savannah markets.
+Known for quality, detail and style in custom homebuilding, Georgia Coast Design & Construction has been selected by Southern Living to represent the lifestyle magazine as its exclusive builder representative in the St. Simons and Sea Island markets.

 Founded by Bert Flexer, the company has received numerous awards from the Golden Isles Home Builders Association including the top award for Architectural Design, Interior Architectural Design, Outstanding Curb Appeal and Best Overall in houses ranging in price from $600,000 to more than $1 million.